Madison County Common Pleas Court

 If your plea is not guilty, there will be a pretrial hearing (negotiations), a motion hearing (legal issues), and a plea hearing or a trial.
 During the trial, the prosecution must prove your guilt; you do not need to prove your innocence.
 When the trial concludes, the judge or the jury will render a verdict indicating whether you are guilty or not.
 If you are found guilty, or if you chose to plead guilty, the case proceeds to a sentence hearing.
 At the sentencing, you will find out your punishment from the judge.Attorney For Cases In The Madison County Common Pleas Court

-I have experience with many types of criminal cases, and the focus of my practice is DUI / OVI defense and Vehicular Homicide / Vehicular Assault.
-You can read more on this site about me and about my practice.
+We have experience with many types of criminal cases, and the focus of our practice is DUI / OVI defense and Vehicular Homicide / Vehicular Assault.
+You can read more on this site about us and about our practice.
 You can also see past client reviews and past case results.
-I limit the number of cases I take so I can give personal attention to each case and each client, which means my fees are relatively high.
-If you would like to schedule an appointment for a free phone consultation, you can EMAIL ME or call me at 614-717-1177.
+We limit the number of cases we take so we can give personal attention to each case and each client, which means our fees are relatively high.
+If you would like to schedule an appointment for a free phone consultation, you can EMAIL or call us at 614-717-1177.